python-adaptive/paper/paper.md

 #### Plotting and low dimensional integration uses local sampling.
 Plotting a low dimensional function in between bounds requires one to evaluate the function on sufficiently many points such that when we interpolate values in between data points, we get an accurate description of the function values that were not explicitly calculated.
 In order to minimize the number of function evaluations, one can use adaptive sampling routines.
-For example, for one-dimensional functions, WolframResearch[@WolframResearch] implements a `FunctionInterpolation` class that takes the function, $x_\textrm{min}$, and $x_\textrm{max}$, and returns an object that samples the function more densely in regions with high curvature; however, details on the algorithm are not published.
+For example, for one-dimensional functions, Mathematica [@WolframResearch] implements a `FunctionInterpolation` class that takes the function, $x_\textrm{min}$, and $x_\textrm{max}$, and returns an object that samples the function more densely in regions with high curvature; however, details on the algorithm are not published.
 Subsequently, we can query this object for points in between $x_\textrm{min}$ and $x_\textrm{max}$, and get the interpolated value, or we can use it to plot the function without specifying a grid.
 Another application for adaptive sampling is numerical integration.
 It works by estimating the integration error of each interval and then minimizing the sum of these errors greedily.
-For example, the `CQUAD` algorithm[@Gonnet2010] in the GNU Scientific Library[@Galassi1996] implements a more sophisticated strategy and is a doubly-adaptive general-purpose integration routine which can handle most types of singularities.
+For example, the `CQUAD` algorithm [@Gonnet2010] in the GNU Scientific Library [@Galassi1996] implements a more sophisticated strategy and is a doubly-adaptive general-purpose integration routine which can handle most types of singularities.
-In general, it requires more function evaluations than the integration routines in `QUADPACK`[@Galassi1996]; however, it works more often for difficult integrands.
+In general, it requires more function evaluations than the integration routines in `QUADPACK` [@Galassi1996]; however, it works more often for difficult integrands.
 It is doubly-adaptive because it can decide to either subdivide intervals into more intervals or refine an interval by adding more points---that do not lie on a regular grid---to each interval.

 #### PDE solvers and computer graphics use adaptive meshing.
-Hydrodynamics[@Berger1989; @Berger1984] and astrophysics[@Klein1999] use an adaptive refinement of the triangulation mesh on which a partial differential equation is discretized.
+Hydrodynamics [@Berger1989; @Berger1984] and astrophysics [@Klein1999] use an adaptive refinement of the triangulation mesh on which a partial differential equation is discretized.
 By providing smaller mesh elements in regions with a higher variation of the solution, they reduce the amount of data and calculation needed at each step of time propagation.
 The remeshing at each time step happens globally, and this is an expensive operation.
 Therefore, mesh optimization does not fit our workflow because expensive global updates should be avoided.
-Computer graphics uses similar adaptive methods where a smooth surface can represent a surface via a coarser piecewise linear polygon mesh, called a subdivision surface[@DeRose1998].
+Computer graphics uses similar adaptive methods where a smooth surface can represent a surface via a coarser piecewise linear polygon mesh, called a subdivision surface [@DeRose1998].
-An example of such a polygonal remeshing method is one where the polygons align with the curvature of the space or field; this is called anisotropic meshing[@Alliez2003].
+An example of such a polygonal remeshing method is one where the polygons align with the curvature of the space or field; this is called anisotropic meshing [@Alliez2003].

 # Design constraints and the general algorithm